 Fellows will achieve this goal participating in supervised, direct patient care in the Core and Subspecialties Clinics at Mass General.
 The program clinics are major referral sites for a wide range of conditions spanning from neurodegenerative disorders (e.g. Alzheimer's disease, Frontotemporal Dementia, Lewy-Bodies Dementia, Progressive Supranuclear Palsy), to developmental neuropsychiatry (including acquired and congenital developmental disorders such as Down's syndrome, Williams Syndrome, Fragile X syndrome, ADHD and pervasive developmental disorders), movement disorders (Parkinson's disease, Huntington's disease, dystonia, Tourette's), stroke, epilepsy, multiple sclerosis, traumatic brain injury, brain tumors.

-Goal 2: To develop an in-depth knowledge of structural and functional neuroanatomy as they relate to behavior, cognition and emotion.
+Goal 2: To develop an in-depth knowledge of structural and functional neuroanatomy as they relate to behavior, cognition, perception, and emotion.